StrangeBeeCorp/docs/docs/thehive/administration/organizations/add-an-existing-user-account-to-an-organization.md

 2. Locate the user account you're looking for, hover over it, and select :fontawesome-solid-eye:.

-3. In the drawer, go to the **Organizations** section, select the organizations to assign the user account to, and choose their [permission profile](../../administration/profiles.md).
+3. In the drawer, go to the **Organizations** section, select the organizations to assign the user account to, and choose a [permission profile](../../administration/profiles.md).

 4. Select **Confirm**.